Bendik-Max/license-plate-project/README.md

     python evaluation.py --file_path Output.csv --ground_truth_path dataset/groundTruth.csv

 After running this command you should get an overview of the performance of our algorithm for each category.

+Note that the training/evaluation video is not included in this repository due to file sizes.
+If you wish to get this video and its groundTruth file you can contact us so that you can run the evaluation script with the same videos that we did.